dmitrybubyakin/nova-medialibrary-field/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see the [CHANGELOG](CHANGELOG.md) for more information about the most recent changed.

 ## Alternatives